 Kim Horn is executive vice president and group president for markets outside of California.
 In this role, Horn oversees and leads market development and operating performance for all markets outside of California.
 These include markets in the states of Colorado, Georgia, Hawaii, Maryland, Oregon, Virginia, Washington, and in the District of Columbia.
 These markets include 3 hospitals, 220 medical office buildings, and more than 3.2 million members.

 Horn reports directly to Kaiser Permanente’s chairman and chief executive officer and is a member of the National Executive Team.

 Prior to her current role, she served as president of Kaiser Foundation Health Plan of the Mid-Atlantic States, Inc. where she oversaw all aspects of the care delivery and health plan operations for the Mid-Atlantic Region.
 During her tenure, she grew membership from 500,000 to nearly 800,000, with revenues exceeding $4.5 billion.

-Prior to joining Kaiser Permanente in October 2012, Horn served as president and CEO of Grand Rapids-based Priority Health.
-During her 15-year tenure, the organization grew from 100,000 to over 600,000 members across the state of Michigan and revenues exceeding $2 billion annually.
+Prior to that, Horn served as president and CEO of Grand Rapids-based Priority Health.
+During her 15-year tenure, the organization grew from 100,000 to over 600,000 members across the state of Michigan and revenues exceeded $2 billion annually.

 Horn is a graduate of the University of Michigan.